IS-Instruments/minispec_py/README.md

     wavelength[i] = cal[4] + cal[3]*i**1 + cal[2]*i**2 + cal[1]*i**3

-We provide this as a function for you:
+We provide this for you:

-    wavelengths = mspec.getWavelengths()
+    print(mspec.wavelengths)

-Which returns a numpy array containing the wavelength conversion for each pixel on the detector.
+`mspec.wavelengths` returns a numpy array containing the wavelength conversion for each pixel on the detector.

-If you need to update the calibration coefficients, you can do this by using the `setCalibration()` function which is used as follows:
+If you need to update the calibration coefficients, you can do this by writing to the calibration attribute:

-    new_cal = mspec.setCalibration(c1, c2, c3, c4)
+    mspec.calibration = c1, c2, c3, c4

 Where `c1-c4` are the new calibration coefficients as described above.
 After sending the values, this function queries the spectrometer for the current (i.e. new) calibration so you can check that it was applied successfully.